cityofaustin/lifefiles-project/README.md

 ## Project Info

 This project is funded by the Robert Wood Johnson Foundation and developed by the Innovation Office at the City of Austin.
-Kerry OConnor is the lead investigator, and Daniel Culota is the Co-investigator on this project.
+Kerry O'Connor is the lead investigator, and Daniel Culotta is the Co-investigator on this project.
 This project is a prototype to test the design considerations around serving a displaced population, and the technology considerations around permanent document management, distributed ledger technology, and the conference of e-notarization.

 The project timeline can be found here: [Timeline](https://docs.google.com/spreadsheets/d/1kMICJU_4RQoiki9yyuenM59W-u7ECp5vaF7qTbelfvQ/edit?usp=sharing)